markkvdb/Simple-RL-Simulation/README.md

 ## Note for self (02-12-2019)

-- [ ] Bug in experiment_runner which does not store results anymore when there is an event that never happes in the simulation.
+- [x] Bug in experiment_runner which does not store results anymore when there is an event that never happes in the simulation.
-- [ ] Progress bar does not support multithreading yet.
+- [x] Progress bar does not support multithreading yet.

+## Note for self (04-12-2019)

+- [ ] Add sensitivity analysis to the cost parameters.
+- [ ]